tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Version

 The `Tus-Version` header MUST be a comma-separated list of protocol versions supported by the Server.
 The list MUST be sorted by Server's preference where the first one is the most preferred one.

 #### Tus-Resumable

-The `Tus-Resumable` header MUST be included in every request and response except `OPTIONS`.
+The `Tus-Resumable` header MUST be included in every request and response except for `OPTIONS` requests.
 The value MUST be the version of the protocol used by the Client or the Server.

-If the the version specified by the Client is not supported by the Server, it MUST return `412 Precondition Failed` with a `Tus-Version` header; see [Tus-Version](#tus-version) for the details.
+If the the version specified by the Client is not supported by the Server, it MUST respond with the `412 Precondition Failed` status and MUST include the `Tus-Version` header into the response.
 In addition, the Server MUST NOT process the request.

 #### Tus-Extension

 The `Tus-Extension` header MUST be a comma-separated list of the extensions supported by the Server.
-If no extensions are supported `Tus-Extension` MAY be omitted.
+If no extensions are supported, the `Tus-Extension` header MAY be omitted.

 #### Tus-Max-Size